LabShengLi/nanome/docs/Eval.md

 # 2. Site-level performance evaluation

 ## Script for site-level evaluation
-The script `site_level_eval.py` is desinged for general purpose of site-level performance evaluation for all kinds of tools.
+The script `site_level_eval.py` is designed for general purpose of site-level performance evaluation for all kinds of tools.

 ```angular2html
 site_level_eval.py -v